How Often to Feed Kittens

 The experience of taking a new-born kitten into your care can be an extremely rewarding one.
-However, it is important to know exactly how to look after something so fragile and young.
+However, it is essential to know precisely how to look after something so fragile and young.
 If you would take a new-born kitten into your home, you must very carefully care for them.

 Cat’s livers are not designed to sustain long periods without eating food.
 Adult cats cannot live off their body’s energy stores alone for more than three of four days.
-Within a week, the vast majority of adult cats would perish if not given a source of food.
+Within a week, the vast majority of adult cats would perish if not given a food source.
 For kittens, this number drops even lower than that.
 You should be providing your kitten with constant sources of water, but be careful you must make sure what the water or milk is not in a position where the kitten could fall in and drown.
-From a few weeks old you should be providing your kitten with food to ensure that they remain healthy and to promote growth.
+From a few weeks, you should be providing your kitten with food to ensure that they remain healthy and promote growth.

-How do I wean my kitten from bottle?
+How do I wean my Kitten from the bottle?

 Weaning a young kitten can require plenty of patience and a lot of persistence.
-If you are unsure whether your kitten is ready to be weaned, look out for the tell-tale signs.
+If you are unsure whether your kitten is ready to be detached, look out for the tell-tale signs.
 If they begin to bite and chew on the nipple of the feeding bottle, then place some solution onto your finger and see if they lick it off.
 If they do, they are ready for the weaning process.
 Start by putting some formula on a spoon and encouraging them to lick it off, as they did with your finger.
-Once they have completed this task, but some formula in what you intend to be their feeding bowl.
-If they do not feed from it straight away, dip your finger into it and let them lick it from your finger.
+Once they have completed this task, but some method in what you intend to be their feeding bowl.
+If they do not feed on it straight away, dip your finger into it and lick it from your finger.
 Repeat this until they make the connection between the bowl and the formula.
 You can warm the solution to make it more appealing to them.
-Some young kittens like to be held, so pick them up when first introducing them to the bowl.
-If all else fails, you can begin the feeding session with a bottle before moving it away and encouraging them to continue feeding from the bowl.
+Some young kittens like to be held, so pick them up when introducing them to the bowl.
+If all else fails, you can begin the feeding session with a bottle before moving it away and encouraging them to continue feeding on the container.

 Their growing bodies are craving nutrients so much that they welcome any amount of food.
-But overfeeding will cause diarrhoea, which is dangerous as kittens get badly dehydrated.
+But overfeeding will cause diarrhea, which is dangerous as kittens get severely dehydrated.
 Kittens should be fed according to the instructions on the packaging, but each pet is individually and better consult with veterinarians.

 If your kitten starts turning their nose up at food or goes hours without eating, this should be cause for concern.
 Keep an eye on the kitten and call your local vet to seek advice.
-The time span to catch a serious problem is a very small window for kittens.
+The time to catch a severe problem is a tiny window for kittens.

 After the weaning process, you should be looking to feed your kitten four small meals per day.
 When first weaned onto solid food, dry food needs to be soaked a little.
 Unlike dogs, cats have developed to eat little and often, so they enjoy dipping in and out of their food source throughout the day.
 This is where dry food can be valuable, as it does not go off when left out for hours, but the owner can feed absolutely dry food only kittens 8 weeks old.
 If your work life or lifestyle means that you cannot manage four small meals per day, then try for three but leave dry food out as a snack in between.
 These meals should ideally be a mixture of dry and wet food.
 As your kitten gets older, you can permanently reduce their meals to just three per day.
 Once they hit the six-month mark, you can reduce again down to two meals per day.